seba3510/Library/README.md

 * A status that determines if the book has been read

 ## Features
-- Add books to the librray
+- Add books to the library
 - Display the books in a table
 - Remove the book from the library
 - Toggle the status of the book